 Height varies from 6 to 30 feet tall depending on species and cultivar.
 Width is similar to height.
 Smaller leafed cultivars of holly tea olive (Osmanthus heterophyllus), Fortune’s tea olive (O. x fortunei) and Delavay tea olive (O. delavayi) make good hedges and can be maintained as low as 4 feet tall.

-Flowers of all tea olive species are intensely fragrant, often being compared to the scent of peaches, orange blossoms or jasmine.
-The most common flower color is creamy-white, but depending on cultivar, can vary to include pure white, pale to deep yellow, and orange.
+Flowers of all tea olive species are intensely fragrant, often being compared to the scent of peaches, orange blossoms, or jasmine.
+The most common flower color is creamy-white, but depending on cultivar, can vary to include pure white, pale to deep yellow, or orange.
 While individual flowers are small, the clusters are usually large and numerous enough to be quite showy.

 Foliage is dark, leathery, and usually toothed along the edges.
 Growth habit of most species is dense and upright-oval to round in form.